11 Best Muscle-Building Vegan Foods Ideas With Recipes

 - Allow the melted dark chocolate to sit in the refrigerator overnight!

-- Place them in the freezer for 15 minutes before removing them and cutting them into desired sizes.
+- Place them in the freezer for 15 minutes, then remove and cut into desired sizes.

 Conclusion